Understanding What Students Can Do

 WIDA's asset-based approach to each student

 The WIDA Can Do Philosophy reflects the foundational belief that everyone brings valuable contributions to everything they do.
 Linguistically and culturally diverse learners, in particular, bring a unique set of assets that have the potential to enrich the experiences of all learners and educators.

-Watch this short video for an overview of our philosophy, then read our 2-page Can Do Philosophy brief to learn more about multilingual learners' assets, contributions and potential.
+Watch this short video for an overview of our philosophy, then read our two-page Can Do Philosophy brief to learn more about multilingual learners' assets, contributions and potential.

 As young children and students learn additional languages, educators can draw on their assets for the benefit of both the learners themselves and for everyone in the community.
 By focusing on what language learners can do, we send a powerful message that students from diverse backgrounds enrich our early childhood programs and K-12 schools.